-E.g. Within the block 'BMB Lectures - Michaelmas Term':
+e.g. Within the block 'Lectures (Michaelmas)':

-- BMB Introduction by Course Organiser 2017 Gene Cloning and Manipulation Dr Dee Scadden Nucleic Acid Structure, Protein-nucleic Acid Interactions and Transcription Prof Chris Smith Post Transcriptional Control of Gene Expression Dr Juan Mata Protein Structure, Function and Evolution Dr Marko Hyvönen Enzyme Catalysis and Protein Engineering Prof Florian Hollfelder - To access the contents of Moodle Books, click on the book and the chapters will appear in the top right-hand side of the screen, and the contents of each chapter will be in the middle of the screen:
+Lectures MT Accessing Moodle Books Gene Cloning and Manipulat on - Dr Dee Scadden Nucleic Acid Structure, Prote in-nucleic Acid Interactions and Transcrip ion - Prof Chris Smith Control of Gene Expression: Posttranscriptional Processes - Dr Juan M ata Protein Structure, Function a nd Evolution - Dr Marko Hyvönen Enzyme Catalysis and Protei n Engineering - Dr Daniel Nietlispach ecture Capture Jump to Lectures LT ► e.g. Chapter I: Lecture handout 2020

+• To access the contents of Moodle Books, click on the book and the chapters will appear in the top right-hand side of the screen or below the main middle screen (depending on screen size), and the contents of each chapter will be in the middle of the screen: